Why is Canada still deporting Roma people to persecution?

 "There is universal consensus that, as the fundamental unit of society, the family is entitled to respect and protection.
 A right to family unity is inherent in recognizing the family as a 'group' unit ...
 The right to a shared family life is also drawn from the prohibition against arbitrary interference with the family and from the special family rights accorded to children under international law.”

-Gaslighting Refugees
+Gaslighting refugees

 For Urbanowicz and countless others in her shoes, it must feel like a supreme form of gaslighting every year when the federal government issues its boilerplate "welcome" message to refugees.
 On June 20 -- 10 days before Urbanowicz's beloved husband was deported -- Prime Minister Trudeau declared: "People flee home when they have no other choice.
 Those of us who are more fortunate share a responsibility to help them find refuge and build a new life.
 That's why we'll continue to come to the aid of the most vulnerable, to show openness, and to choose compassion."